graphql/graphql-over-http/README.md

 # Request

-The GraphQL HTTP server should handle the HTTP GET and POST methods.
+The GraphQL HTTP server SHOULD handle the HTTP GET and POST methods.
 Additionally, GraphQL MAY be used in combination with other HTTP request methods.

 ## Request Parameters

 A request for execution should contain the following request parameters:

 * `query` - A Document containing GraphQL Operations and Fragments to execute.
 * `operationName` - [*Optional*]: The name of the Operation in the Document to execute.
-* `variables`- [*Optional*]: Values for any Variables defined by the Operation.
+* `variables` - [*Optional*]: Values for any Variables defined by the Operation.

 Note: depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.

-Note: specifying `null` in JSON (or equivalent values in other formats) as values for optional request parameters is equal to not specifying them at all.
+Note: specifying `null` in JSON (or equivalent values in other formats) as values for optional request parameters is equivalent to not specifying them at all.

 ## GET